kolosovpetro/IoC-Container/README.md

 ## Description

 Simple IoC Container.
+This container consists of the following layers:

+- Builder: abstraction over container, builds container, registers types and returns concrete container.
+- Container: has a methods in order to register types and returns concrete instance, which implements TConctract
+- Service: entity with type properties, concrete implementation of TContract, and enum property lifetime

 ## To Do

+- Implement following responsibilities:
-- Implement followin responsibilities: Builder -- builds container, Container -- registers type and gives an instance from service, Service -- contains instance, lifetime, types.
+  - Builder -- builds container,
+  - Container -- registers type and gives an instance from service
+  - Service -- contains instance, lifetime, types.
 - Add checks that TImplementation implements TContract
 - Create abstraction layer to reduce cast
 - Create verification on dependency add